aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-idpf-epub-document-epub-format/annotation-features-supported-on-epub-export/_index.md

 ﻿---
-title: Annotation Features Supported on EPUB Export
+title: Annotation Features Supported on EPUB Export – Aspose.Words for Java
+articleTitle: Annotation Features Supported on EPUB Export
+linktitle: Annotation Features Supported on EPUB Export
 description: "Aspose.Words for Java allows you to work with annotation features supported when saving to EPUB format."
 type: docs
 weight: 10